 How to Identify Wild Bird Eggs

-Identifying bird eggs is not altogether different from identifying birds – it is important to note all the different characteristics of the eggs that will help pinpoint which species laid them.
+Identifying bird eggs is not altogether different from identifying birds, and it is important to note all the different characteristics of the eggs that will help pinpoint which species laid them.
 When trying to identify eggs, look for:

 - Size: Comparing the eggs to similar objects can help give an impression of size.
-Is the egg as large as a golf ball or just the size of a finger joint?
-How does it compare to adjacent leaves or other nearby items?
+Is the egg as small as a jelly bean, as large as a golf ball, or just the size of a finger joint?
+How does it compare to adjacent leaves or other nearby items with known sizes?

 - Shape: Eggs come in many different shapes.
-Is the egg round, oval-shaped or pointed on one end?
+Is the egg round, oval-shaped, or pointed on one end?
 How thick or narrow is the egg?
-Is its shape very subtle or very exaggerated?
+Is the shape very subtle or very exaggerated?

 - Markings: While some eggs are plain, others have distinct markings.
-Are the mystery eggs spotted, speckled or splotched?
+Are the mystery eggs spotted, speckled, or splotched?
 What color are the markings?
-Are they evenly spread over the eggshell or are they concentrated in a band or on one end?
-Note that eggs can be stained by nesting material, so be careful that any extra colors are really part of the egg.
+Are they evenly spread over the eggshell or are markings concentrated in a band or on one end?
+Eggs can be stained by nesting material, so be sure any extra colors are really part of the egg.

 - Finish: The finish and texture of the eggshell can help properly identify eggs.
-Is the shell shiny and glossy or a flat matte finish?
-Is there any texture to the eggshell, such as dimples, ridges or pebbling?
+Is the shell shiny and glossy or has a flat matte finish?
+Is there any texture to the eggshell, such as dimples, ridges, ripples, or pebbling?

 - Quantity: Some birds only lay one or two eggs, while others may have much larger broods or could participate in egg dumping with several dozen eggs in one nest.
 Noting the number of eggs in a brood can be a clue to identification, but bear in mind that the brood may not be complete when the eggs are seen.

 - Nest Design: There are many different types of bird nests.
-Noting how the nest is constructed, its size and other characteristics – overall shape, nesting materials, height above the ground, etc. – can help positively identify the eggs it contains.
+Noting how the nest is constructed as well as its size, overall shape, and nesting materials can help positively identify the eggs it contains.

 - Incubation Period: If a birder has the opportunity to observe a nest until the eggs hatch, the length of that incubation period can be a clue toward the hatchlings' species.
 A difference of just a day or two could indicate a different species, however, so if birders are not aware of exactly when the eggs were laid, it can be hard to determine the full incubation period.